kza40/MicroSentinel/README.md

 - Tamper detection using magnetic and motion-based sensing
 - Persistent event logging via I2C-connected memory
-- Optional support for time-based tracking
 - Serial interface for controlled event access
-- Low-power footprint suitable for mobile or battery-backed deployments
+- Low-power footprint suitable for mobile deployments
-- Breadboard-compatible layout for rapid prototyping and modular extension

 > ✳️ *Some detection thresholds, filtering logic, and response behaviors have been intentionally omitted.*